 If you are convicted of crimes in Colorado, you can pursue post-conviction relief in an attempt to vacate your verdicts or sentences.
 Also called 35(c) motions, petitions for post-conviction relief spell out to the court all the ways that you were denied your constitutional rights to a fair trial and sentence.

-After a conviction, you have a limited statute of limitations to file a post-conviction relief motion in Colorado.
-The time bar depends on the type of offense for which you were convicted.
+After getting convicted by a trial or plea, you have a limited statute of limitations to file a post-conviction relief motion in Colorado.
+The time bar depends on the type of offense for which you were convicted, as the following table shows.

 If the court grants your 35(c) motion, the judgment may be set aside and/or the sentence may be lessened or lifted altogether.